couchbaselabs/node-ottoman/vuepress/guides/schema.md

 Errors in Pre Hooks

-If any pre hook errors out, ottoman will not execute subsequent hooks or the hooked function.
+If any pre hook errors out, Ittoman will not execute subsequent hooks or the hooked function.

 ```javascript
 schema.pre('save', function() {